jakob-schuster/atac-barcode-matcher/README.md

 - spacers
 - adapters and spacers
 - adapters, spacers, and valid barcodes

-Does so for both forward and reverse reads.
+Works for forward and reverse reads.

 ## Usage:
 ```